 Fall color comes to Lake Tahoe and Eastern Sierra foliage starting toward the end of September and peaks through October, but the exact timing for when the leaves change color varies somewhat from year to year.
 If the weather remains mild and slowly cools down as autumn transitions into winter, the color show will last for several weeks, but if a sudden cold snap rolls in or snow falls early, the leaves may fall off the trees literally overnight.

-If you do happen to be in the area during the peak of this bright autumnal display, there are several drives around the Lake Tahoe and Eastern Sierra Nevada mountains where you can take in the season in all its glory.
-These quick journeys make for great day trips from San Francisco, Reno, and South Lake Tahoe, and many spots along the way offer overnight campgrounds and other attractions perfect for a stop on any family road trip through these northern California and Nevada mountains.
+If you do happen to be in the area during the peak of this bright autumnal display, there are several drives around the Lake Tahoe and the Eastern Sierra Nevada mountains where you can take in the season in all its glory.
+These quick journeys make for great day trips from San Francisco, Reno, and South Lake Tahoe, and many spots along the way offer overnight campgrounds and other attractions perfect for a stop on any road trip through the northern California and Nevada mountains.

 Fall Foliage Roadtrips From Reno

 Up at Lake Tahoe, aspens are the predominant trees splashing the mountains with streaks of gold and orange, and there are numerous highways crisscrossing the Sierra Nevada mountains with great views of this beautiful fall display.
 No matter where you go in the region, you're sure to be in near-constant contact with shades of autumn, but there are a few select destinations worth checking out near Lake Tahoe.

 While you can access Lake Tahoe from either the Nevada (Reno) or California (Sacremento) sides, one of the best drives in the area happens between Reno and Incline Village on the northwest side of the lake: the Mt.
 Rose Scenic Byway.